jakerieger/Fusion/markdown/EXAMPLES.md

 ## Math

-LunaR supports executing literal math expressions directly and will print the output automatically if one is detected.
+Fuse (the Fusion REPL) supports executing literal math expressions directly and will print the output automatically if one is detected.

 ``` shell
 ››› 2 + 2